Roland Cazaux: Biography

 Roland was born in September 1958, in the commune of Dax.
-Before his crimes, he was simply known as a honest, working father with two boys, employed as a foreman of a construction company.
+Before his crimes, he was simply known as an honest, working father with two boys, employed as a foreman of a construction company.

 Crimes and investigation

 From 1987 to 2002, Cazaux raped at least 36 victims in Basque Country (chiefly in Arcachon and Landes).
 He was not considered a suspect by authorities, despite a 1982 conviction for sexual assault, for which he served a year in prison, and another for indecent assault, for which he served three months.
 In addition, Roland underwent medical treatment for a whole year, but psychiatric experts considered he was unlikely to reoffend.
 He would select potential victims during business trips.
 The rapist was given the nicknames "The Cat" and "The Spider-Man" because of his discretion, attacking always at night, entering through windows and avoiding detection.

 The examining magistrate hired a profiler, Pierre Leclair, to make a profile of their rapist and his modus operandi.
 Leclair noted that "The Cat" pierced holes through the shutters of victims' homes, so he could observe his victims and make sure they were alone.
 In 1999, a gendarme from Dax, Jean-Philippe Cheradame, made the link between the rapes that took place in Soorts-Hossegor and the ones in Arcachon, revealing that the rapist had widened his hunting grounds.
 The 'Rape Cell 40' unit was created, bringing together the judicial police of Bordeaux and the Research Section of Pau.
 The media coverage of the investigation attracted the attention of a retiree from Soorts-Hossegor, who noticed a suspicious man driving a van in his neighborhood, monitoring a nearby villa.
-He wrote down his license plate numbers, and not long after, the 43-year-old Roland Cazaux was arrested on February 20, 2002 at his home.
+He wrote down his license plate numbers, and not long after, the 43-year-old Roland Cazaux was arrested on February 20, 2002, at his home.
 During the police interrogation, he confessed to 16 successful and 20 attempted rapes, all of which played out in the same way: he would break into the home of a woman living alone at night, cut the power supply, woke her up, then tied her hands to her back with a cord.
 He would then assure the victim that this was a burglary, before raping her.